gkjohnson/threejs-sandbox/custom-rendertarget-mipmap/README.md

 vec4 packedTexture2DLOD( sampler2D texture, vec2 uv, float level )
 ```

 Shader functions for sampling the generated texture at a specific mip level.
+If the int variant is used only a single texture sample is made.